Skip to content

 If you’re the registered keeper of the car it’s your job to make sure it’s insured.
 This is the case even if someone else usually drives it or your car is not regularly driven.

-If you’re caught without insurance you may receive a £300 fine and six penalty points on your license.
+If you’re caught without insurance you may receive a £300 fine and six penalty points on your licence.
+If the case goes to court you could get an unlimited fine and be disqualified from driving.
 Police and other authorities can check if a car is insured via the DVLA.

 The only exception is if you declare your car off the road with a Statutory Off-Road Notice (SORN).